 Planting & Care

-Watering: It's very important that you water your mimosa tree sparingly.
+2. Watering: It's very important that you water your Mimosa sparingly.
 The need for watering should only be during excessive dry spells.
-The peat moss soil mixture will assist with drainage since the tree will not do well with excess water.
-A steady flow of water from a hose for about 10-15 minutes once every two weeks should be enough.
-Anything more than that results in diseases related to over watering, like root rot.
+A steady flow of water from a hose for about 10 to 15 minutes, once every two weeks, should be enough.

-Fertilizing: When fertilizing your mimosa tree select an all-natural, organic, slow-release tree fertilizer.
+3. Fertilizing: When fertilizing your Mimosa, select an all-natural, organic, slow-release tree fertilizer.
 Fertilize in the early part of the spring growing season when it's not too hot or cold.
-Check your forecast to be sure no heavy rain fall will occur within a couple of days of applying the fertilizer.
-Too much rain could potentially wash away a lot of the slow-releasing fertilizer.
+Check your forecast to be sure no heavy rainfall will occur within a couple of days of applying the fertilizer.
 Apply to the soil according to the package instructions.
-Typically slow-release is granular or pelletized and can simply be sprinkled around the planting site.
-Water will gradually soak the nutrients into the soil where your mimosa tree will absorb them over time.
-Other forms of slow-release fertilizers can be in the form of stakes that insert into the ground near the tree or in a liquid form that can be applied using a sprayer.
-Water after applying your fertilizer to prevent salt build up, which can burn the tree.

-Pruning: Your mimosa tree will not require very much attention but could benefit from some minor pruning in the fall season.
+4. Pruning: Your Mimosa will not require very much attention but could benefit from some minor pruning in the fall season.
 Remove branches growing along the lower trunk area at a 45-degree angle with sterilized pruning shears just beyond the neck collar (where the limb connects to the trunk).
-Cutting the neck collar can damage the tree.
-Removing the lower limbs encourages more growth towards the top of the tree.
-A pole saw is useful for removing dead limbs, for pruning branches out of reach and for forming the shape of your mimosa's canopy.
-Thinner branches should be cut 3-5 inches from the end of the limb to promote thicker canopy growth.
+Thinner branches should be cut 3 to 5 inches from the end of the limb to promote thicker canopy growth.

 Most items ship the next business day unless otherwise noted